mdlacasse/Owl/README.md

 -------------------------------------------------------------------------------------
 ## Purpose and vision
-The goal of Owl is to create a free and open-source ecosystem that has cutting-edge optimization capabilities, allowing for the next generation of Python-literate retirees to experiment with their own financial future while providing a codebase where they can learn and contribute.
-There are and were good retirement optimizers in the recent past, but the vast majority of them are either proprietary platforms collecting your data, or academic papers that share the results without really sharing the details of the underlying mathematical models.
+One goal of Owl is to provide a free and open-source ecosystem that has cutting-edge optimization capabilities, allowing for the next generation of Python-literate retirees to experiment with their own financial future while providing a codebase where they can learn and contribute.
+At the same time, an intuitive and easy-to-use user interface based on Streamlit allows a broad set of users to benefit from the application as it only requires basic financial knowledge.

+There are and were
+good retirement optimizers in the recent past, but the vast majority of them are either proprietary platforms collecting your data, or academic papers that share the results without really sharing the details of the underlying mathematical models.
-The algorithms in Owl rely on the open-source HiGHS linear programming solver.
+The algorithms in Owl rely on the open-source HiGHS linear programming solver and but they have also been ported to other platforms such as Mosek and COIN-OR.
 The complete formulation and detailed description of the underlying mathematical model can be found [here](https://github.com/mdlacasse/Owl/blob/main/docs/owl.pdf).